geoscarr/geoscarr/README.md

 i am german / australian ! ^_^

-my skins all have ✦ and my github.
+my skins all have ✦ and my github. | i also wear a wrist brace, please be patient as i can have slow typing at times.

 <img width="1036" height="681" alt="Screenshot 2026-04-15 144448" src="https://github.com/user-attachments/assets/5f0c2f71-60e9-4278-bd4b-f1e15072fd26" />